Your Guide to Caring for Russian Blue Kittens

 Step 3: Reinforce Litter Habits

-Place kitten in the litter box after meals and naps
+Place your kitten in the litter box after meals and naps.

 Avoid changing litter type during the first two weeks.
 Stability reduces accidents.